COVID-19: Staying safe on public transit

 To keep our customers and our employees safe, we’ve had to make some operating changes.
 The following provides you with the latest on changes we’ve made as we adapt to current conditions.

 Practicing safe physical distancing continues to be important.
 To minimize crowding at stops please consider travelling at off-peak times if possible and always wear a mask when traveling on Saskatoon Transit buses.

 - During non-pandemic times, a bus is considered full when all the seats are used and there are people filling the aisles up to the white line.

 - During the pandemic, with the requirement of masks, a bus will be considered full when all seats are in use (approximately 39 people on a bus).

-- Due to this restriction many routes may experience “full buses” throughout the day.
+- Due to this restriction many routes may experience “full buses”.

 - When a bus reaches capacity, operators change their headsign to “Full Bus.”
 This information is tracked so adjustments can be made if necessary.